B4ckF0rw4rd/Zabbix-Templates/README.md

 # Zabbix-Templates

-All templates has been tested on Zabbix 2.2.X and 2.4.X branches!
+All templates has been tested on Zabbix 2.4.X

 To add my templates into your Zabbix distribution: